aisrael/yaml-schema/README.md

 Options:
   -f, --schema <SCHEMAS>  The schema to validate against
-      --fail-fast         The schema to validate against -h, --help              Print help
+      --fail-fast         Specify this flag to exit (1) as soon as any error is encountered -h, --help              Print help
   -V, --version           Print version
   ```